leonaedHYM/shepherding/README.md

     * -t -r trains the model from scratch

 ## Tips:
 1. ./Envs folder includes two multi-shepherd environments totally.
-The multi_agent_Env2.py is built up based on the Strombom Model.
+The multi_agent_Env2.py is built up based on the Strombom Model and velocity matching mechanism was added.
 The multi_agent_environment.py is built up based on the Reynold Dynamics.
 Each environment can be used by the model.

 2. Model structure details are defined in the model.py.